TCU-SMU Betting Guide: Can the Mustangs Look Any Worse?

 TCU has jumped from -17.5 all the way up to -22.5, passing over the key number of 21.
 With 76% of bets on the Horned Frogs, though, much of the cause for this move is simply public betting.
 Smart money is coming in on both sides, so it wouldn’t surprise me to see some SMU buyback if the line were to hit 23.

 What sharps are in agreement on, however, is the total.
-It’s dropped from 64 to 58.5 at Bookmaker behind only 28% of bets as smart money is pounding the under.
+It’s dropped from 64 to 58.5 behind only 28% of bets as smart money is pounding the under.
 Those 28% of bets account for 44% of dollars wagered on the total, confirming that sharps are behind the line move.

 Trends to Know